OpenBB-finance/OpenBB/website/content/platform/contributing/contributor-guidelines/write_code_commit.md

 ---
 title: Write Code and Commit
 sidebar_position: 5
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This guide provides detailed instructions on how to write code and commit changes for the OpenBB Platform.
+It covers the process of creating a PR, branch naming conventions, and important guidelines to follow when committing changes.
 keywords:
-- OpenBB Platform
+- OpenBB code writing
-- Open source
-- Python interface
-- REST API
-- Data integration
-- Data standardization
+- Commit changes
-- OpenBB extensions
+- PR creation
-- openbb-core
+- Branch naming conventions
-- Python package
-- High-Level Architecture
-- Custom extension
+- Commit guidelines
-- Contribution
+- GitHub
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';